Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Discussion

-The increasing dust temperatures with redshift have been attributed to the fact that MS galaxies have higher sSFRs at higher redshifts \citep[e.g.,][]{liang2019,koprowski2024} and therefore contain more massive, young and hot stars.
+The increasing dust temperatures with redshift have been attributed to the fact that MS galaxies have higher sSFRs at higher redshifts \citep[e.g.][]{liang2019,koprowski2024} and therefore contain more massive, young hot stars.
 This can be seen in our stacking results in \cref{fig:sSFR-T_relation}, where we plot the dust temperature as a function of sSFR, separated by stellar mass in the same way as the previous plots.
 Galaxies with higher sSFRs clearly tend to have higher dust temperatures, although the trend depends on stellar mass and redshift.
-To understand why, we note that we can predict the sSFR--$T_{\rm d}$ relation for each stellar mass and redshift bin by combining the star-forming MS (Eq.~\ref{eq:T_decay}) and our fit to the dust temperature-$t$ relation (Eq.~\ref{eq:galaxy_ms}).
-In \cref{fig:sSFR-T_relation} we show these predictions, where for each stellar mass bin we have calculated the relation between $z\,{=}\,0.2$ (bottom-left of each curve) and $z\,{=}\,3.0$ (top-right of each curve).
+To understand why, we note that we can predict the sSFR--$T_{\rm d}$ relation for each stellar mass and redshift bin by combining the star-forming MS (Eq.~\ref{eq:galaxy_ms}) and our fit to the dust temperature-$t$ relation (Eq.~\ref{eq:T_decay}); see Appendix \ref{app:4} for details.
+In \cref{fig:sSFR-T_relation} we show these predictions, where for each stellar mass bin we calculated the relation between $z\,{=}\,0.2$ (bottom-left of each curve) and $z\,{=}\,3.0$ (top-right of each curve).
 Again, we emphasise that these are not fits to the data shown in the plot, but predictions based on other fits.
-At a given redshift the dust temperatures of all star-forming galaxies are independent of stellar mass, yet higher stellar mass galaxies have lower sSFRs (due to the bending of the MS), which leads to the mass dependence seen in \cref{fig:sSFR-T_relation}.
+At a given redshift, the dust temperatures of all star-forming galaxies are independent of stellar mass.
+However, higher stellar mass galaxies have lower sSFRs (due to the bending of the MS), which leads to the mass dependence seen in \cref{fig:sSFR-T_relation}.
+We note that the apparent convergence towards a constant sSFR at high redshift is simply a selection effect, since we measured the dust temperatures of lower mass galaxies out to higher redshifts than higher mass galaxies (see Fig.~\ref{fig:stack_sed_fits}).